All Products

 Document Center

-In the task step of Serverless workflow, you can send messages to a specified Message Service (MNS) queue.
-This topic describes the scenarios, common parameters, integration modes, and permission configurations for integrating MNS queues.
+Serverless Workflow allows you to send a message to a specific Simple Message Queue (formerly MNS) (SMQ) queue in a task step.
+This topic describes the scenarios, common parameters, integration modes, and permission configurations for integrating SMQ queues.

 Scenarios

-You can integrate the MNS queues in the task step in the request/response and wait-for-callback modes.
-The following table lists the scenarios of these two modes.
+You can integrate SMQ queues in task steps in request-response or wait-for-callback mode.
+The following table describes the scenarios of these two modes.

 Common parameters

-In the following example, Serverless workflow sends a message to the queue specified in resourceArn.
-The specified queue name replaces {queue-name}.
+In the following example, Serverless Workflow sends a message to the queue specified by {queue-name} in resourceArn. {queue-name} is replaced with the actual queue name.
 The body and parameters of the message are specified in serviceParams.
-The following content lists the supported parameters:
+The following parameters are supported:

-• MessageBody: The body of the message, which is required.
-MessageBody: $: The message body is generated by inputMappings.
-The following content describes how the message body is generated when the step enters the StepEntered event:
+• MessageBody: the body of the message.
+This parameter is required.
+MessageBody: $ specifies that the message body is generated by using the inputMappings parameter.
+The following content describes how a message body is generated when a StepEntered event of a task step is triggered:

 • The input object is {"key": "value_1"}.